badra022/Sw-for-Hw-Interfacing-stm32F4xx-based/examples.md

     {
       float x=10.333;
       unsigned int y=x;
-      printf("%x ",y);10 in hexa which is a printf("%x ",x);garbage as it try to print float with any other specifier than %f return 0;
+      printf("%x ",y);//10 in hexa which is a printf("%x ",x);//garbage as it try to print float with any other specifier than %f return 0;
     }
 ```